eric8395/baseball-analytics/README.md

 ## Business Understanding

 Building a competitive team facing a limited budget is a predicament many MLB teams face.
 There are the big market teams like the New York Yankees, Los Angeles Dodgers, and Boston Redsox that are allowed a larger budget than most other teams.
 How can the smaller market teams even compete when they can't afford the superstar players to help with winning?
-This is the foundation of Michael Lewis's <a href="https://en.wikipedia.org/wiki/Moneyball"> Moneyball: The Art of Winning an Unfair Game </a> and the basis for this project.
+This is the foundation of Michael Lewis's <a href="https://en.wikipedia.org/wiki/Moneyball"> Moneyball: The Art of Winning an Unfair Game </a> and the inspiration for this project.
 ![Dash - Wins_Salaries](https://user-images.githubusercontent.com/86889081/185801237-28c22e95-c68d-4296-94a5-930b3282eb0f.png)

 The goal is to construct a machine learning model that can predict the salaries of MLB hitters and pitchers using historical baseball data collected from the last 20 years.
 Additionally, we want to better understand which statistics in baseball contribute the most to winning.